-2.10.1.2 Rights for use of motion technology and maintenance
+2.11.1.2 Rights for use of motion technology and maintenance

-Revenues arising from motion technology use and maintenance agreements are recognized in income (loss) as they become due under the terms of the arrangement, that is, on commercial usage of motion systems and when collection is reasonably assured.
+Revenues arising from motion technology use and maintenance agreements are recognized in income (loss) over the period of service, that is, on commercial usage of motion systems and when collection is reasonably assured.
 Costs relating to maintenance are recorded as cost of goods sold as incurred.

-2.10.2 Motion systems for simulation and training market clients
+2.11.2 Motion systems for simulation and training market clients